nabhocharger69/securenet-innovators/README.md

 ## Detailed Information Document uploaded in "RFC Reading & Proposed Solution Submission.docx" file in the repository

 ## Project Overview
 This project, developed by Team **SecureNet Innovators**, provides a benchmarking tool for evaluating the performance of Intrusion Detection and Prevention Systems (IDS/IPS) based on key metrics like throughput, latency, and detection accuracy.
-The solution targets IDS/IPS devices’ performance under varied conditions and uses metrics aligned with the methodologies outlined in [RFC 9411: Benchmarking Methodology for Network Security Device Performance](https://www.rfc-editor.org/info/rfc9411).
+The repository also provides an IDS/IPS solution under varied conditions and uses metrics aligned with the methodologies outlined in [RFC 9411: Benchmarking Methodology for Network Security Device Performance](https://www.rfc-editor.org/info/rfc9411).

 ## Problem Statement
-IDS/IPS devices are critical in detecting and preventing security threats but may experience performance degradation under certain conditions, such as increased traffic volume, larger packet sizes, or higher signature complexity.
-This project aims to benchmark IDS/IPS devices, identifying potential bottlenecks and points of failure under high-load scenarios.
+IDS/IPS devices are critical in detecting and preventing security threats.
+Still, they may experience performance degradation under certain conditions, such as increased traffic volume, larger packet sizes, or higher signature complexity.
+This project also aims to benchmark custom IDS/IPS devices, identifying potential bottlenecks and points of failure under high-load scenarios.

 ## Objectives
 The tool benchmarks IDS/IPS devices across: